wlaurance/geo-octo-intro/exam1.md

 3. There are seven categories of earth materials; two of which, organic chemicals and volatiles, we will not be concentrating on.
 List and briefly describe the other five categories of earth materials.
+  * Minerals - solid substance in which atoms are arranged in an orderly pattern.
+  * Glasses - A solid substance in which atoms are **not** arranged in an orderly pattern.
+Obsidian.
+  * Rocks - Aggregates of mineral crystals or grains, and masses of natural glass.
+  * Metals - Solid composed of metal atoms, (iron, copper, aluminum, tin etc).
+  * Melts - Solid materials become hot and transform into liquid - magma and lava.

 Chapter 3 Drifting Continents and Spreading Seas ✔
 --------------------------------------------------